backupbrew/switchbrew/Audio services.md

 ### GetAudioInState

-Returns a AudioInState, 0x00=Started 0x01=Stopped
+Returns an AudioInState, 0x00=Started 0x01=Stopped

 # audin:a